jboone/nabu-network-adapter/README.md

 |  0x07fc | SWI    | Software interrupt vector |
 |  0x07fe | RESET  | Reset vector              |

-My attention immediately turned to code which manipulated PORTA.
+My attention immediately turned to code which manipulated data through PORTA using control signals on PORTB and PORTC.
 Ghidra helpfully lists out all the functions that read or write from PORTA, and I quickly identified a function that waits for a byte to be available at the UART, and then reads and returns it.
 Hey, this is fun!

 __TODO__: What does the subscriber entitlement work?
 Is it the microprocessor?
 Seems unlikely to be the PC (security) or the PAL (complexity).